mattyz777/rust-blockchain/docs/grammar/26_result.md

 # Result & ?

-- The ? operator only works on a Result (or Option).
+- The ? operator can only be used inside a function that returns a Result (or Option).
 - It unwraps Ok(value) and returns the value, or returns early if it’s an Err.
-- It does not care about .await at all.

 ```rs
 fn divide(a: f64, b: f64) -> Result<f64, String> {